sensu/sensu-puppet/CONTRIBUTING.md

 ## Tests

-  - Pull requests that add any additional functionality should have tests which cover the new feature to ensure it does what is expected
+  - PRs that add functionality must include tests for the new feature
   - Pull requests with failing tests will not be merged

 ## Features

-  - Keep feature based PRs as small as possible, with as few commits as necessary.
-These are easier to review and will be merged quicker
+  - Keep feature PRs small with as few commits as necessary — they review and merge faster

 ## Bug Fixes